probcomp/GenExperimental.jl/README.md

 # Gen

-Gen is a featherweight probabilistic programming language and compositional inference programming library
+Gen is a featherweight embedded probabilistic programming language and compositional inference programming library

 ## Installing